All-American Soap Box Derby celebrating 75th anniversary

 “We haven’t had a sponsor in five years,” Troyer said.
 “It’s great to have them on board.
 And it gives us some stability, because they signed a three-year agreement in March.”

 Tickets for the derby can be purchased at the door on race day.
-Advanced tickets can be purchased at the derby office, located at 189 Derby Downs Drive, near the Rubber Bowl and across from Akron Fulton International Airport.
+Advance tickets can be purchased at the derby office, located at 189 Derby Downs Drive, near the Rubber Bowl and across from Akron Fulton International Airport.

 “We certainly hope that people come out,” Troyer said.
 “It’s only $5 to take part in it on race day.
 It’s good entertainment.”